 In this example, we’ll plot out a basic network diagram, but these techniques will apply to all network diagram types regardless of complexity.

-If they’re not already there, add network shapes to your Gliffy Shape Library by clicking ‘More Shapes’ at the bottom of the Shape Library and selecting ‘Network’.
+If they’re not already in the left panel with your other diagramming shapes, you can add network shapes to your Gliffy Shape Library by clicking More Shapes in the bottom of the left panel and selecting the Network shape library.

 Start by dragging out the components that you need to represent.
 You can start trying to organize them now, but it's easiest to get all the devices, servers, and other components into the editor before you start trying to draw in their connections.
 As you drag and drop the shapes, you can type to name them or double-click on a shape to edit the text associated with it.

 You can also hover over shapes in the left panel to see their name.
 If you can't find a shape you're looking for, you can use the search bar at the top of the shapes panel to search for the correct shape.

 Once you've got your components represented, it's time to start organizing.
 You can draw boxes or containers around components that go together, like wireless clients vs. wired clients, and use the Group button in the toolbar (or shortcuts: ctrl+G or cmd+G) to group shapes together.

 Now is a good time to begin dragging and dropping devices to organize them around what other components they connect to.

 Use the Connector Tool to drag and drop lines that show how each of these components interact with one another.
 You can find the connector tool in the toolbar at the top.
 Then, hover over each shape until a green circle appears around your cursor and click to drag a connector to another shape.

 Begin drawing the connections and rearrange your components as needed to keep your diagram clean — not cluttered.

 Last, take a few minutes to edit the colors or line styles in your diagram.
 For example, wireless connections can be represented with a dotted line while wired connections can be a solid line.
 This can help make your diagram easier to read and understand at a glance.